Llanthomas Castle Mound

-Llanthomas Castle Mound was built by the Normans after the 1066 Norman Conquest of England, probably after the Norman invasion of Wales in 1081, but before 1215.
-It was motte and bailey castle design.
+Llanthomas Castle Mound in Llanigon (and near Hay-on-Wye), Powys, was built by the Normans after the 1066 Norman Conquest of England, probably after the Norman invasion of Wales in 1081, but before 1215.
+It was a motte-and-bailey castle design.
 The building materials were earth, rubble, and timber.
 The earth was probably obtained from the surrounding ditch and the timber from nearby woods.

-Cadw are the Welsh government funded regulatory body for the scheduling of historical assets in Wales.
+Cadw are the Welsh government-funded regulatory body for the scheduling of historical assets in Wales.
 They describe Llanthomas Castle Mound as an important relic of medieval architecture which might extend knowledge of medieval defensive practices.
 Their scheduled area comprises the motte and a substantial area of lawn at the base of the motte, where related evidence is expected to survive.

 History

-Antiquarian sources have revealed the link between Llanthomas Castle Mound with Llanigon, Llanthomas and the River Wye.
+Antiquarian sources have revealed the link between Llanthomas Castle Mound with Hay-on-Wye, Llanigon, Llanthomas and a ford crossing the River Wye.

 In Tudor times, Theophilus Jones suggested that Llanigo (Llaneygan in Anglo-Saxon, known today as Llanigon) was named after the first British female saint called Eigen.
 Saint Eigen lived around the end of the 1st century in the settlement called Trefynys (known today as Llanthomas).
 The pre-conquest nucleated settlement grew around a church.
 Possibly on the site of the existing church of St. Eigon, in Llanigon.
 The earliest reference to the church of St. Eigon is between 1148 and 1155.
 The oldest part of the current church building dates to the 13th century, suggesting that the current building was built on or near the site of an older church.
 Nothing is known of the history of the Trefynys settlement, "though some relationship with the motte at Llanthomas 700m down the Digeddi Brook seems assured".
-Lewis Dunn suggests that the dedication of the church of St. Eigon in Llanigon and/or the derivation of the village name Llanigon is unclear.
+Lewys Dwnn suggests that the dedication of the church of St. Eigon in Llanigon and/or the derivation of the village name Llanigon is unclear.
 The dedications might be honouring the first century Saint Eigen or the 6th century Saint Eigion, both are local Welsh saints.

 The "motte at Llanthomas" is formally called Llanthomas Castle Mound and was part of the Norman Llanthomas lordship, a sub-lordship of the Hay lordship.
 Llanthomas Castle Mound was built in the late 11th or early 12th century.
-Unlike Hay Tump, it is not known who built Llanthomas Castle Mound, but it is known to have existed from the early days of the Norman conquest.
+Unlike Hay Tump, it is not known who built Llanthomas Castle Mound, but it is known to have existed from the early days of the Norman Conquest.